-Hawke’s Bay Regional Council has secured $19.2 million of Government funding through funding through Kānoa - Regional Economic Development & Investment Unit (Kānoa - RDU) to protect and mitigate the effects of climate change, which will support four Resilient River Communities projects and up to 63 jobs for the region.
+Hawke’s Bay Regional Council has secured $19.2 million of Government funding through Kānoa - Regional Economic Development & Investment Unit (Kānoa - RDU) to protect and mitigate the effects of climate change, which will support four Resilient River Communities projects and up to 63 jobs for the region.

 Hawke’s Bay Regional Council secured $19.2 million through Kānoa - Regional Economic Development & Investment Unit (Kānoa - RDU) for the Resilient River Communities (RRC) Programme, to protect and mitigate the effects of climate change, which will support four projects across the region.
 The funding came from the Government's COVID-19 Recovery and Response Fund to stimulate the economy and create jobs.